NachoToast/RimWorldModCatalogue/.github/InstallationGuide.md

 ## 3. Start the Server

 Now you can start the server (and other scripts) using `pnpm start` (or `npm start`).

+For more information about the scripts you can use, see the [script reference](./CONTRIBUTING.md#script-reference).